danbev/learning-iot/notes/nrf.md

 * Operation when in Task mode for the OUT task.
 * Configure the operation that that will trigger an IN event when in Event mode.

+EVENTS_IN0 to EVENTS-7 are 32 bit registers that are updated when an event happens in one of the GPIOTE channels.

+TASKS_SET0 to TASKS_SET7 are used for GPIO output pins that are connected to a GPIOTE channel.
+If we write to one of these registers it will place the output port to high.

 ### nrfx
 These are standalone drivers for nrf peripherals which were originally in the nRF5 SDK and have been extracted to standalone modules/libraries.